Emergency Loan For Rent: A Complete Guide

 Approval and funding are very fast, so you can get your hands on the cash you need to cover your rent by the time it’s due.
 Funding times vary by lender but some can approve and fund you the same day.

-While personal loans allow you to repay the loan in regular instalments, payday loans must be paid back in one lump sum, usually by your next paycheck.
+Note: While personal loans allow you to repay the loan in regular installments, payday loans must be paid back in one lump sum, usually by your next paycheque.
 Keep in mind that the interest charged on payday loans is higher than any other loan type.
-In fact, payday loan APRs are usually in the triple digits and can be as high as 780%.
+In fact, payday loans charge $14 per $100 borrowed.

 Can I Get A Rent Loan If I’m Unemployed?

-Payday loans for rent are also convenient as many lenders accept various forms of income.
-So even if you’re unemployed (whether due to job loss or a disability) and need an emergency rent loan, you can still qualify for one.
+If you’re unemployed (whether due to job loss or a disability) and need an emergency rent loan, you may still be able to qualify for one.
 You simply need to show your other source of income, whether it’s EI, disability payments, or other financial assistance programs.

 Borrow Up To $50,000